gutenye/gem.vim/README.md

 Overview
 --------

 easy navigation in gem directory. have :R :Rl :Rs command, and :A alternative for quich switch between lib and spec file.
-It works with rag(see resources).
+It works with rag(see resources). for more information please see doc/gem.txt

 Install
 -------